GlaIZier/todo/README.md

 ## Additional info

+### Js single page application (spa) build with maven
+To run the whole application in one command frontend maven plugin is used for spa build.
+If there are some problems with these plugin you always can build spa application manually using instructions from Readme in js folder.
+And then run backend.

 ### Knowing problems
 #### Possible build problems
 If there are some problems that mvn couldn't find some resources try first